 Submissions

-The Cognitive Development Society continues to offer a variety of presentation types, including Contributed Symposia, Individual Oral Papers and Poster presentations.
-Please note that you do not have to be a member to submit an abstract, but you must be a member in order to present either an oral presentation or poster presentation.
+The Cognitive Development Society continues to offer a variety of presentation types, including Contributed Symposia, Individual Papers and Posters.
+Please note that you do not have to be a member to submit an abstract, but you must be a member in order to present an individual paper, poster or a paper in a symposium.

-Please note, in an effort to support researchers from other nations, individuals who require a visa to attend CDS 2024, can request a visa letter during the submission period.
+Please note, in an effort to support researchers from other nations, individuals who require a visa to attend CDS 2026, can request a visa letter during the submission period.
 Should you require a letter prior to the submission deadlines, please contact us as soon as possible.
+More information regarding visa requirements can be found on the Destination page.

 Submission Deadlines